 \subsubsection{Local empirical Bayes}

 Consider one specific model $\mi_{j}$.
 If we choose $g$ such that \eqref{eq:tbf-definition} is maximized, we obtain the estimate

-This is a a local EB estimate because the prior parameter $g$ is seperately optimized in terms of the marginal likelihood $\p_{\text{approx}}(z_{j} \given \mi_{j})$ of each model $\mi_{j}$, $j \in \mset$ \citep{GeorgeFoster2000}.
-Using these values of $g$, the evidence in favour of the alternative hypothesis $H_1$ is maximized.
+This is a local EB estimate because the prior parameter $g$ is separately optimized in terms of the marginal likelihood $\p_{\mathrm{approx}}(z_{j} \given\mi_{j})$ of each model $\mi_{j}$, $j \in\mset$ [\citet{GeorgeFoster2000}].
+Using these values of $g$, the evidence in favor of the alternative hypothesis $H_1$ is maximized.
 This has the disadvantage that the resulting maximum TBFs

-obtained by plugging in \eqref{eq:localEB-g-estimate} into \eqref{eq:tbf-definition}, are not consistent if the null model is true \citep[p.~355]{johnson2008}, \ie $\P(\mi_{0} \given y) \not\to 1$ if $\mi_{0}$ is true for $n\to\infty$.
-This is clear from above because \eqref{eq:maximum-tbf} will always be larger than 1, instead of converging to $0$, which is necessary for consistent accumulation of evidence in favour of the null model.
+obtained by plugging \eqref{eq:localEB-g-estimate} into \eqref{eq:tbf-definition}, are not consistent if the null model is true [\citet{johnson2008}, page 355], that is, $\P(\mi_{0} \given y) \not \to1$ for $n\to\infty$ if $\mi_{0}$ is true.
+This is clear from above because \eqref{eq:maximum-tbf} will always be larger than 1, instead of converging to $0$, which is necessary for consistent accumulation of evidence in favor of the null model.

 However, the corresponding shrinkage factors